-MARSKEEL, A DIVISION OF MARSWELL METAL INDUSTRIES LTD., warrants all solid, antimonial lead keels against defects in material and workmanship for 18 months from the date of delivery to the manufacturer or 12 months from the date of the dealer sale to the original owner.
+MARSKEEL, A DIVISION OF MARSWELL METAL INDUSTRIES LTD., warrants all solid, antimonial lead keels against defects in material and workmanship for 6 months from the date of delivery to the manufacturer.
 This includes all accessories either cast-into or shipped-with the keel, such as keel bolts (stainless steel or bronze), hex nuts, standard flat washers and any custom attachments.

 MARSKEEL, at its option and discretion, will at no charge, during the warranty period either repair, replace or refund the applicable dollar amount up to, but not exceeding, the original selling price of the keel.

 If replacement is necessary, MARSKEEL will supply a replacement keel to the original, authorized dealer from which the boat was purchased.

 MARSKEEL will cover all freight charges for the replacement keel prorated to the original shipping destination and correspondingly the subsequent return of the rejected keel to MARS.

 MARSKEEL is not responsible for the labour costs relating to the removal and re-fit of the new keel nor bonding / fairing material costs for basic installation by the authorized service yard.

 MARS will supply the keel to the dealer faired to production standards with two (2) coats of Interprotect 2000E, complete with applicable keel bolts, hex nuts and flat washers, ready to install per the original bolt set-up.

 - If the original dealer is unable to perform the work, for reasons unknown, then it is the responsibility of the owner to source a qualified yard in the immediate vicinity of the original dealer or commissioning yard.